Best Camera for TikTok | 2025

 A vlogging compact camera is the ideal step-up point if you want to graduate from your smartphone to a more serious setup, but don’t want to spend a fortune.
 Sony’s Vlog ZV-1F is a highly affordable and user-friendly option, pairing a 1-inch sensor with a 20mm lens that gives you a nice, wide perspective – perfect for filming yourself one-handed.

 The ZV-1F is designed to make high-quality vlogging simple for most users.
 As such, you are encouraged to make full use of the ‘Intelligent Auto’ modes, which automatically give you the best settings for different lighting conditions.
 Also, while audio will certainly be better if you get an external mic (more on that later), the three-capsule mic system in the ZV-1F is a decent performer and will capture clean audio in most situations.
 The wind-shield the camera comes bundled with will further help with this if you’re shooting outdoors.
-Overall, this is a clever and cheap vlogging compact that’s going to suit any TikTok user on the hunt for higher-quality footage.
+Overall, this is a clever and cheap vlogging compact that’s going to suit any TikTok user who’s working to a budget but is still on the hunt for higher-quality footage.

 Pros: